Ramsey expansions of metrically homogeneous graphs: Preliminaries

 \section{Preliminaries}

 We first review the standard model-theoretic notions of relational structures and amalgamation classes (see, for example \cite{Hodges1993}).
-Next, we introduce the relevant ``amalgamation engines'' used to build Ramsey objects and EPPA extensions throughout this paper.
+Next, we introduce the relevant ``amalgamation engines'' used to build Ramsey objects and EPPA-witnesses throughout this paper.

 A language $L$ is a set of relational symbols $\rel{}{}\in L$, each associated with a natural number $\arity{}$ called \emph{arity}.
 A \emph{(relational) $L$-structure} $\str{A}$ is a pair $(A,(\rel{A}{};\rel{}{}\in L))$ where $\rel{A}{}\subseteq A^{\arity{}}$ (i.e. $\rel{A}{}$ is a $\arity{}$-ary relation on $A$).
 The set $A$ is called the \emph{vertex set} or the \emph{domain} of $\str{A}$ and elements of $A$ are \emph{vertices}.
 The language is usually fixed and understood from the context (and it is in most cases denoted by $L$).
 If $A$ is a finite set, we call $\str{A}$ a \emph{finite structure}.
 We consider only structures with countably many vertices.
 The class of all (countable) relational $L$-structures will be denoted by $\Rel(L)$.